Skip to main content

 Apache HTTP Server

-The OpenTelemetry Collector's Apache receiver collects 13 metrics from Apache HTTP Server 2.4.13+, including request rates, traffic throughput, worker status, CPU usage, and system load averages.
-This guide configures the receiver, enables the required mod_status endpoint, and ships metrics to base14 Scout.
+The OpenTelemetry Collector's apache receiver scrapes Apache's mod_status page to collect 13 metrics from Apache HTTP Server 2.4+ - request throughput, worker busy/idle saturation, scoreboard slot states, CPU load, traffic volume, and host load averages.
+The receiver reads http://<host>:80/server-status?auto over plain HTTP, so there is no exporter sidecar and no JMX to run.
+This guide enables mod_status, configures the receiver, and ships metrics to base14 Scout.

 Prerequisites